Who did it?

 Some questions remain.

 1) The dumbbells are no rigid structures.
+The masses of the dark parts and the bright parts are not precisely equal everywhere.
 Do the black and white dumbbells maintain shape or will they distort each other?

 2) Star systems are observed colliding, but even then actual star collisions are rare.
 Consider a bright and a dark galaxy colliding.
 All stars of about equal but opposite mass would hardly notice each others passage.
 We might see only some annihilation effects, especially from matter-antimatter clouds colliding.
 The dark stars we don't see.
 When a matter and an antimatter star actually collide, then follows a matter-antimatter explosion.
 Is this true, would a dark and a bright galaxy of about equal mass go through each other without noticing?